tknijnen/MSR/README.md

 T=1                 #Pruning parameter T (optional, default 1.05) R=0                 #Pruning parameter R (optional, default 0.2)
 ```
 These parameters are stored in a parameter file, such as [this](../master/MCR/Windows64/data/parameters/parameterfile_signal_example1_Windows.txt).
+It is very important to make sure that the paths to the input data, i.e. the signals and background mappability map, as well as the output folder, exist and are correct.
+Make sure you change the paths in the parameter file to reflect the actual locations of these data on your local or network drive.
-The executable is called with the parameter file as an argument.
+The executable is called with the parameter file as an argument as explained below.

 #### Windows
 The exectuable is called [msr_runtime_SIGNAL.exe](../master/MCR/Windows64/msr_runtime_SIGNAL.exe).